jurteam/mvp-smart-contract/JUR Protocol Specification.md

 In order to reduce attack surfaces, the contract should:

-  - conform to Solidity / Ethereum best practices.
+  - conform to Solidity / VeChainThor address best practices.

   - be independently audited by at least two Solidity experts.

   - have a bug bounty process open to the public running for at least two weeks.

-  - only hold JUR tokens, and not Ether (enforced through the fallback function).
+  - only hold JUR tokens, and not VET (enforced through the fallback function).

   - use best practices in terms of staking (see Voting / Staking section).